juji-io/docs/docs/script.md

 ## Define GUIs

-GUIs are used for some special forms to be displayed.
+GUIs are used for some special forms to be displayed in the conversation.
 Its definition is described in the [GUI section of the Language page](reference.md#gui).

 Below is an example.
 You can use the same naming convention as questions.
 ```clojure